What is First Aid?

 The key is to get people interested in the situation that has arisen.
 They can help us in taking actions.
 Before professional help arrives, each extra pair of hands will be worth its weight in gold.

-Make sure it is safe for you to help.
+Make sure it will be safe for you to give assistance.
 Check for any potential problems such as exposed wires, stains, toxic fumes.
-Remember that your safety is as important as the safety of the victim.
+Remember that your safety is as important as the safety of the casualty.

 If the victim is conscious, find out what is wrong with him and what happened.
 Ask additional questions about allergies, medications, diseases.
 Such information will be extremely important in the event of a deterioration of the victim's condition or loss of consciousness.
 If possible, write them down or remember and pass them on to medics if necessary.

 At this stage, it should be determined whether professional medical help should be called.